overwolf/overwolf.github.io/docs/api/overwolf-benchmarking.md

 sidebar_label: overwolf.benchmarking
 ---

+:::warning OBSOLETE
+This API is no longer supported and maintained.
+Some of it’s methods and events might not work as intended.
+:::

 This is a set of functions for querying system stats and benchmarks.
 These calls require administrative permissions, which the user may be prompted to grant with a UAC message which may interrupt him while playing.
 In order to avoid interruptions, it is recommended to ask before requesting permissions.

-:::warning
-The overwolf.benchmarking API is not regularly maintained and some of it’s methods and events might not work as intended.
-:::

 ## Methods Reference